CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Data Analysis

 \section{Data Analysis}

-Our corpus facilitates a wide range of analyses into the nuances of Chinese policy communication.
+Our corpus enables nuanced analyses of Chinese policy communication.
 To demonstrate its utility, we present two preliminary findings.

-We begin with temporal evolution.
-Figure~\ref{fig:color_trend} shows that certain patterns have remained quite consistent: for example, \textit{Red} directives make up only a small portion, compared to \textit{Black}—especially after market liberalization policies were introduced by Deng Xiaoping in 1979.
+We begin with the temporal evolution.
+Figure~\ref{fig:color_trend} shows that certain patterns have remained quite consistent: for example, \textit{Red (Prohibiting)} directives make up only a small portion, compared to \textit{Black (Authorizing)}—especially after the Reform and Opening-Up period began in 1978.
 Moreover, this pattern appears to be influenced more by major events, such as economic shifts or public health crises, than by leadership transitions.

 Figure~\ref{fig:heatmap} visualizes the topic distribution derived from our LDA model through heatmap, revealing a strong thematic concentration for certain policy domains (y-axis) across several action-oriented topics (x-axis).
-Notably, the 'Environmental Protection' corpus is almost entirely dominated by the 'Construction' topic, while the 'Infrastructure' domain is also heavily characterized by 'Construction', as well as 'Development' and 'Management.'
+Notably, the `Environmental Protection' corpus is almost entirely dominated by the `Construction' topic, while the `Infrastructure' domain is also heavily characterized by `Construction', as well as `Development' and `Management.'
 This concentration suggests a primary textual focus on tangible, project-based activities within these policy areas.
-In stark contrast, social policy domains such as 'Educational Equity' and 'Social Security' exhibit negligible weights across all these topics, indicating that their discourse is thematically distinct and likely represented by other latent topics in the model.
+In stark contrast, social policy domains such as `Educational Equity' and `Social Security' exhibit negligible weights across all these topics, indicating that their discourse is thematically distinct and likely represented by other latent topics in the model.

 Figure~\ref{fig:heatmap_color} visualizes the distribution of governmental intents (x-axis), as defined in Table~\ref{tab:signals}, across 17 policy domains.
 The analysis reveals that specific intents are strongly correlated with particular types of domains.
-Notably, the intent to "urge flexible means" (C) is almost exclusively dominant in technology-driven domains such as 'Digital Transformation' (0.91) and 'Science \& Technology Innovation' (0.91), suggesting a governance model that prioritizes local experimentation.
+Notably, the intent to ``urge flexible means'' (C) is almost exclusively dominant in technology-driven domains such as `Digital Transformation' (0.91) and `Science \& Technology Innovation' (0.91), suggesting a governance model that prioritizes local experimentation.

+A useful counterexample is Water Resources, where the intent to ``urge flexible means'' (C) is comparatively weak.
+Unlike technology- or innovation-oriented domains, water governance often depends on clearly specified targets, implementation procedures, technical standards, and administrative requirements.
+This suggests that the policy style in this domain relies less on experimentation or differentiated local pathways, and more on structured implementation through defined goals and concrete execution methods.